Shaxzy/strictlycode/README.md

 shoutout to zbe / xAe / some others for free pa$te

+quitting hvh / cheating (hvh is for retardz, i have ascended)

 client state isnt fixed, and a bunch of shit is broken (lby breaker barely works, lby pred is shit, resolver is shit, lagfix is shit)